Art10g/SA-MP-Helper-Bot/terms-of-service.md

 ## 1. Introduction

-Welcome to [Your Bot's Name], a Discord bot designed to assist users with GTA: San Andreas Multiplayer (SA-MP).
+Welcome to SA-MP Helper, a Discord bot designed to assist users with GTA: San Andreas Multiplayer (SA-MP).
 By using our bot, you agree to the following Terms of Service.
 If you do not agree with these terms, please do not use our bot.

 ## 2. Service Description

-[Your Bot's Name] provides users with various commands related to GTA: SA-MP, including but not limited to:
+SA-MP Helper provides users with various commands related to GTA: SA-MP, including but not limited to:
 - Retrieving vehicle data.
 - Retrieving skin data.
 - Accessing useful links and resources related to SA-MP.